awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 You can launch an instance from an existing Windows AMI, customize the instance, and then save this updated configuration as a custom AMI\.
 Instances launched from this new custom AMI include the customizations that you made when you created the AMI\.

 To help categorize and manage your AMIs, you can assign custom *tags* to them\.
-For more information, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 To create a custom Linux AMI, use the procedure for the type of volume for the instance\.
-For more information, see [Creating an Amazon EBS\-backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) or [Creating an instance store\-backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Create an Amazon EBS\-backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) or [Create an instance store\-backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [How the creation of a custom AMI works](#process-creating-a-windows-ami-ebs)